-Regency Properties, a commercial real estate company specializing in county seat communities, recently acquired Raceway Mall in Knoxville, Iowa.
-The shopping center is Regency’s first property in Iowa and will add an additional 43,112 square feet to Regency’s portfolio.
+Regency Properties, a commercial real estate company specializing in County Seat Communities, recently acquired Publix Village Square in Kendallville, Indiana.
+This is Regency’s 31st shopping center in Indiana and adds 100,013 square feet to its portfolio.

-Regency Properties, a commercial real estate company specializing in county seat communities, announces the addition of Joann Guest as Tenant Accounting Specialist.
-In this newly-created position, she will be responsible for posting accounts receivable, fielding tenant accounting inquiries and performing tenant account reconciliations for Regency’s tenants.
+Regency Properties, a commercial real estate company specializing in County Seat Communities, announces the addition of Myra Barrow, Business Management Assistant.
+In this position, she will be responsible for assisting with customer service, lease services and coordinating property maintenance.

 Barrow, originally from Southern Illinois, received her Associates degree in Business Administration from Ivy Tech Community College.
 Previously, she worked for Westech/Westlake Chemical as Human Resources/Administrative Assistant.
 Barrow has over 5 years of experience in customer service.

 “We are excited to welcome Myra,” stated Charles Riffert, Director of Business Management.
 “Her experience with customer service will be pivotal to our growing portfolio and maintaining our award-winning customer service.”

 Regency Properties, a retail commercial real estate company specializing in county seat communities, won the 2017 National Commercial Real Estate Award for Customer Service Excellence from industry analyst CEL & Associates, Inc. One award is given annually in up to five categories based on portfolio size, type of firm and product specialization nationwide.
 Regency competes in Category 1, which has the largest portfolio size.
 This exclusive recognition, awarded by the nation’s largest surveyor of tenant satisfaction, is a testament to the superior customer service Regency delivers.
 Regency first received the award in 2011, and this honor marks five consecutive wins for the retail real estate company.